What are the Immeasurable Minds?

 Immeasurable is not an easy word to spell or to find on Google…

-I couldn’t think of a name I could really settle on, one that I would be happy with for a long time – not just for 2014…
+I couldn’t think of a name for my business that I could really settle on, one that I would be happy with for a long time.

-I don’t have a tattoo as I’m sure I’d change my mind about whatever symbol I choose… choosing a business name is a big decision… but then, one night while I was teaching my regular meditation class in Namaste Yoga Centre, Belfast, the thought ‘immeasurable minds’ as a business name came to my mind.
-Wow I thought brilliant and random…
+I don’t have a tattoo as I’m sure I’d change my mind about whatever symbol I choose… choosing a business name is a big decision… But one night in 2014 while I was teaching my regular meditation class in Namaste Yoga Centre, Belfast, the thought ‘immeasurable minds’ as a business name came to my mind.
+Wow how brilliant and random…

 I completely forgot that every six weeks in my classes at Namaste I teach a meditation on the four immeasurable minds….
-I’d never called it that but that’s what it is… “the week five meditation”.
+I’d never called it that but that’s what it is… ‘the week-5 meditation’.
 You’ll have to sign up to find out more…

-So what exactly are the immeasurable minds… well certainly greater minds than mine have defined it and I really recommending reading up on it.
+So what exactly are the Immeasurable Minds?
+Certainly greater minds than mine have defined it and I really recommending reading up on it.
 But basically the four immeasurable minds are the four minds of love or the four sublime minds as taught by the Buddha.
 They are:

 (Original Pali word in brackets.
 Pali is the language of the Buddhist scriptures, these four are known under the name of Brahma-vihara, the great vehicle.)